jefflinse/melatonin/README.md

 # melatonin

 melatonin is a fluent, flexible REST API testing library for Go.
 It provides many of the benefits of a domain-specific test language but with the flexibililty of writing pure Go.
-Use it to write unit tests that test your `http.Handler`s directly, or target actual local or remote service endpoints to perform E2E tests of your API service.
+Use it to write unit tests that test your `http.Handler`s routes directly, or E2E tests that target routes on a running service written in any language.

 See the full [user guide](./USERGUIDE.md) and the [API documentation](https://pkg.go.dev/github.com/jefflinse/melatonin/mt) for more information.